-Preserving the history of Frontier Life on the Midwest Frontier before 1860 through personal First Hand Stories and biographies!
+Preserving the history of Midwest Pioneer Life on the Frontier before 1860 through personal First Hand Stories and biographies!

 Do you find yourself saying: “I wish my Ancestor was alive so I could ask . . . ?”